Ali-Stanford/PointNet_KAN_Graphic/README.md

 **[PointNet with KAN versus PointNet with MLP for 3D classification and segmentation of point sets](https://doi.org/10.1016/j.cag.2025.104319)**

     @article{kashefi2025PointNetKANgraphics,
-      title={Pointnet with kan versus pointnet with mlp for 3d classification and segmentation of point sets}, author={Kashefi, Ali},
+      title={PointNet with KAN versus PointNet with MLP for 3D classification and segmentation of point sets}, author={Kashefi, Ali},
       journal={Computers \& Graphics},
       pages={104319},